darthoctopus/zvrk/Writeup/zvrk.md

 - This identification would imply a p-mode phase offset of $\epsilon_p \sim 0.2$.
 However, the value of $\epsilon_p$ in first-ascent red giants follows an extremely tight and robust relation with \Dnu, both in theoretical studies of stellar models [e.g. @white_calculating_2011;@ong_structural_2019], as well as in existing large-scale characterisation of the Kepler sample [e.g. @mosser_universal_2011;@yu_luminous_2020].
 Thus, such a value of $\epsilon_p$ would be in very significant tension with the value of $0.7$ implied by the Kepler sample for red giants close to our nominal value of $\Dnu = 1.23\ \mathrm{\mu Hz}$.
 - Both single-star stellar modelling [e.g. @deheuvels_seismic_2022] and observational measurements [e.g. @mosser_mixed_2014] of gravitoacoustic mixed modes in the Kepler sample also indicate that $\Delta\Pi_1$, the dipole-mode period spacing associated with the interior g-mode cavity, lies in a narrow band of allowed values with \Dnu\ for first-ascent red giants.
 At this value of \Dnu, $\Delta\Pi_1$ would also be far too small, and the mixed-mode coupling strength be too weak, to cause significant departures in the frequencies of the observed dipole modes from those of simple p-modes.

-## Detailed Asteroseismology

 We show in \cref{fig:asteroseismology}a a proposed mode identification taking into account all of the above constraints from the Kepler field.
 By necessity, our radial modes are anchored by $\epsilon_p$ measurements from the Kepler field.
 To illustrate this, we show the average value of this quantity for all stars within $0.5\ \mu$Hz of $\Dnu$ to Zvrk in the catalogue of @yu_luminous_2020, and their standard deviation, using the white dashed line and red shaded interval, respectively.

 In the presence of rotation, each mode at degree $\ell$ and radial order $n_p$ splits into a $(2\ell+1)$-tuplet of peaks in the power spectrum, with the distribution of observed power between peaks being determined by the inclination of the stellar rotational axis [@gizon_inclination_2003].
 Rather than being modes of even degree, we instead identify the double ridge as being rotationally-split doublets of dipole ($\ell = 1$)  modes, viewed close to equator-on.
 In such an equator-on configuration, a mode of degree $\ell$ yields an $(\ell+1)$-tuplet; our identification of the quadrupole modes must then be constrained by having to explain the remaining peaks using rotationally-split triplets.
 While our putative identification of the quadrupole modes is unfortunate from the perspective of fitting the rotational splittings (as the quadrupole-mode triplets straddle both the dipole and radial modes), this identification of the quadrupole modes is required for general consistency with the values of $r_{02}$ typically returned from stellar models with comparable $\Dnu$ [e.g. @white_calculating_2011].
 Moreover, in keeping with the star's evolved state, all of these modes are proposed to be essentially decoupled from the interior g-mode cavity.

-Since g-mode mixing is not a concern, we may directly repurpose existing techniques for the derivation of p-mode frequencies from power spectra --- peakbagging --- to this star.
+Since g-mode mixing is not an observational concern, we may directly repurpose existing techniques for the derivation of p-mode frequencies from power spectra --- peakbagging --- to this star.
 For this purpose, we fit an ansatz model in the form
 \begin{equation}
-    f(\nu) = \sum_i \sum_{m=-{\ell_i}}^{\ell_i}{H_i r(m, \ell_i, \iota) \over 1 + (\nu_i + m \delta\nu_i - \nu)^2/\Gamma_i^2} + \mathrm{BG}(\nu)\label{eq:model}
+    f(\nu) = \sum_i \sum_{m=-{\ell_i}}^{\ell_i}{H_i r(m, \ell_i, i_\star) \over 1 + (\nu_i + m \delta\nu_i - \nu)^2/\Gamma_i^2} + \mathrm{BG}(\nu)\label{eq:model}
 \end{equation}
 directly to the power spectrum.
-The asteroseismic component of this power spectral model can be seen to be a sum of Lorentzians parameterised by the nonrotating frequencies $\nu_i$, the mode heights $H_i$, the inverse mode lifetimes $\Gamma_i$, the rotational multiplet splittings $\delta\nu_i$, as well as the inclination $\iota$ of the rotational axis (through the visibility ratios $r$ of each multiplet component).
+The asteroseismic component of this power spectral model can be seen to be a sum of Lorentzians parameterised by the nonrotating frequencies $\nu_i$, the mode heights $H_i$, the inverse mode lifetimes $\Gamma_i$, the rotational multiplet splittings $\delta\nu_i$, as well as the inclination $i_\star$ of the rotational axis (through the visibility ratios $r$ of each multiplet component).
 In addition to this, we choose to describe our background model with a combination of a single Harvey profile and a white-noise term.

 We seek to infer posterior distributions of all of these parameters in a Bayesian sense, which necessitates the imposition of prior distributions.
-We place flat priors on each $\nu_i$ in windows $0.2\ \mu$Hz wide, centered on each of the manually identified values shown in \cref{fig:asteroseismology}a; a flat prior on $\mu = \cos \iota$ for isotropy; flat priors on the logarithms of the mode lifetimes, heights, and all parameters of our noise model; and flat priors on the widths of the rotational splittings.
+We place flat priors on each $\nu_i$ in windows $0.2\ \mu$Hz wide, centered on each of the manually identified values shown in \cref{fig:asteroseismology}a; a flat prior on $\mu = \cos i_\star$ for isotropy; flat priors on the logarithms of the mode lifetimes, heights, and all parameters of our noise model; and flat priors on the widths of the rotational splittings.
 For our main analysis in this section we moreover pool the rotational splittings of the dipole and quadrupole modes separately, assigning one or the other to each nonradial mode depending on its degree $\ell_i$.
+Moreover, we performed this exercise with and without pooling of the linewidths $\Gamma$.
+However, we found that, when linewidths were fitted on a per-mode basis,

 Using this parameterisation, these priors, and the standard $\chi^2$-2-degree-of-freedom likelihood function, we use the nested-sampling Markov-Chain Monte-Carlo (MCMC) algorithm, as implemented in the `dynesty` python package, to infer the posterior distribution implied by the TESS data.
 In \cref{fig:asteroseismology}b, we show 100 draws from the posterior distribution overplotted over the underlying power spectrum, with different contributions to \cref{eq:model} indicated with different colours of curves.
-The average of these samples are shown with an RGB echelle power diagram in \cref{fig:asteroseismology}c, for easier graphical comparison with our mode identification.
+The averages of these samples are shown with an RGB echelle power diagram in \cref{fig:asteroseismology}c, for easier graphical comparison with our mode identification.

 \begin{figure*}
 \centering